projecttacoma/fqm-execution/README.md

 ### `.calculateLibraryDataRequirements`

-Get data requirements for a given Library bundle with a root Library reference
+Get data requirements for a given Library bundle with a root Library reference.

 **Parameters**: